 Mbox can open any file that QuickTime can open.
 However, Mbox will only open movie files with either a .mov or .vid file extension unless the application is told to use other extensions, such as mp4, .qtz.
 By default, some of these extensions have been enabled, but at times, additional extensions may also need to be enabled.
 Keep in mind that any movie file that does not have a .mov or .vid file extension is treated as a special case for playback, and as such, may respond differently to playmodes, effects, and transitions.
 It is a good idea to always test such files in advance.
-In order to add file extension types to Mbox, use either the Mbox Remote or Mbox plist Editor application that is included in the Utilities folder.
-Refer to Mbox Remote User manual or "Timecode Synchronization (Timecode Sync Playmode)" on page 110 for information about these applications.
+In order to add file extension types to Mbox, use the Mbox Remote application that is included in the Mbox Utilities folder.
+(Refer to the Mbox Remote User manual for more information.)